w3spi5/php-discogs-api/README.md

 ```

-Authenticate with Personal access token, you can get it from https://www.discogs.com/settings/developers
+Authenticate with personal access token (you can get it from https://www.discogs.com/settings/developers):

 ```php
 $client = ClientFactory::factory([
     'headers' => [